scaleway/terraform-provider-scaleway/docs/resources/instance_security_group.md

 }

 resource "scaleway_instance_security_group" "web" {
-  inbound_default_policy = "drop" # By default we drop incomming trafic that do not match any inbound_rule
+  inbound_default_policy = "drop" # By default we drop incoming traffic that do not match any inbound_rule

   inbound_rule {
     action = "accept"